-I have another recipe for making your own pizzas, which is quicker than this recipe (but it is not as good 🙂 )
+I have another recipe for making your own pizzas, which is quicker than this recipe (but it is not quite as good 😃).

-In this recipe, you allow the dough to rest and proof which does actually make the crust a lot better.
+In the recipe on this page, you allow the dough to rest and proof which does actually make the crust a lot better and crisper.

 Real Italian Pizza